Path Ranking with Attention to Type Hierarchies: Related Work

-Our work focuses on the knowledge base completion problem, specifically on fact prediction.
-We focus on path-ranking based models because they have the ability to model complex reasoning patterns.
-Path Ranking Algorithm (PRA) \cite{pra} first propose to use random walk to discover generalizable sequences of relations between two entities and treat each sequence as a unique feature with a weight equal to the random walk probability.
-Subgraph Feature Extraction (SFE) \cite{sfe} uses bi-directional breadth-first search (BFS) to exhaustively search for sequences of relations and additional patterns in graphs.
-They treat each pattern as a binary feature because calculating the weights is computationally intensive and not profitable with respect to the performance.
-To generalize semantically similar path patterns, \cite{cvsm} use recurrent neural networks (RNNs) to sequentially encode relations in path patterns to create their vector representations, which are then used as multidimensional features for prediction. \cite{chains} improve the accuracy of the RNN method by making use of the additional information in entities and entity types.
+In the context of knowledge base completion, we focus on path-ranking based models.
+The Path Ranking Algorithm (PRA) \cite{pra} is the first proposed use of patterns based on sequences of relations.
+By using patterns as features of entity pairs, the fact prediction problem is solved as a classification problem.
+However, the algorithm is computationally intensive because it uses random walks to discover patterns and calculate feature weights.
+Subgraph Feature Extraction (SFE) \cite{sfe} reduces the computational complexity by treating patterns as binary features, as feature weights provide no discernible benefit to the performance, and using more efficient bi-directional breadth-first search to exhaustively search for sequences of relations and additional patterns in graphs.
+To generalize semantically similar patterns, \cite{cvsm} use recurrent neural networks (RNNs) to create vector representations of patterns, which are then used as multidimensional features for prediction. \cite{chains} improve the accuracy of the RNN method by making use of the additional information in entities and entity types.
 We also use entity types but we focus on using types at different levels of abstraction for different entities.